-This program is for music teachers who wish to complete graduate study in four summers.
-Included in the degree are twelve credits of a "design-your-own" focus and the option to complete teacher certification.
+This program is designed for music teachers who wish to complete graduate study in four summers or in two academic years.
+Included in the degree are twelve credits of a "design-your-own" focus and the option to complete New Jersey teacher certification.

-Major Area 13

-ME692 History and Philosophy of Music Education 3

-ME693 Seminar in Music Education 3

-ME694 Curriculum Development and Evaluation 3

-ME695 Psychology for Music Teachers 3

-ME650 Thesis 1

-Core 13

-ME685 Research in Music Education (1) 3

-Choral experience (2) (2 summer terms) 2-2

-Theory or music history electives (2 courses) 3-3

-Electives 12

-Electives (3) 12

-Total Requi 38

-Total Requi 30
+Major Area ME692 ME693 ME721 ME723 ME650 History and Philosophy of Music Education Seminar in Music Education Curriculum Development and Evaluation Psychology for Music Teachers Thesis 13 3 3 3 3 1 Core ME685 Research in Music Education (1) Choral Experience (2) (2 summer terms) Theory or Music History elective (2 courses) 13 3 2-2 3-3 Electives Electives (3) 12 12 Total Required d Credits 38